textioHQ/js-style-guide/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
-TODO: use intuition/readability note
+  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals if readability is a concern.
+If a single line import is readable, feel free to leave as a single line.

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.

     ```javascript
-    // bad
+    // okay
     import {longNameA, longNameB, longNameC, longNameD, longNameE} from 'path';

     // good